kaylacasale/validate-your-social/gist-template.md

 5. The third part should have 4 digits and it should be from 0001 to 9999

 > Just like writing any code, there are several ways to accomplish a successfull validation for Social Security Numbers.
-And... what if the SSNs are not all in the same format OR you want to change their format without doing so manually?!
+What if the SSNs are not all in the same format OR you want to change their format without doing so manually?!
 Let's discuss below!

 ## Table of Contents